 20 March 2019

-BMT, is pleased to announce the completion and delivery of its latest design a 35 metre, high-speed aluminium firefighting vessel built by Penguin Shipyard (Singapore).
-Penguin Shipyard is a wholly owned subsidiary of Penguin International Limited, a successful Singapore-based integrated marine and offshore service provider.
-BMT has been working in partnership with Penguin Shipyard to offer its specialised design capability work to support growth in their high-speed offshore and commercial aluminium vessels’ market.
+Penguin Shipyard is a wholly-owned subsidiary of Penguin International Limited, a successful Singapore-based integrated marine and offshore service provider.
+BMT has partnered with Penguin Shipyard to offer its specialised design capability work to support growth in their high-speed offshore and commercial aluminium vessels’ market.

-The multidisciplinary consultancy has worked closely with Penguin throughout the tender process to develop a cost-effective design that met Singapore Civil Defence Forces’ full operational requirements.
-The result is a high-speed craft offering an advanced external fire fighting capability that is above and beyond standard FiFi (Fire Fighting) I class requirements.
-The multirole vessel is fit for deployment in Chemical / Biological / Radiological (CBR) contaminated area, as well as serving to protect citizens in rescue missions and rapid response aid operations.
+The multidisciplinary consultancy has worked closely with Penguin throughout the tender process to develop a cost-effective design that met Singapore Civil Defence Forces’ complete operational requirements.
+The result is a high-speed craft offering an advanced external fire fighting capability above, and beyond standard FiFi (Fire Fighting) I class requirements.
+The multirole vessel is fit for deployment in Chemical / Biological / Radiological (CBR) contaminated areas and serves to protect citizens in rescue missions and rapid response aid operations.

 BMT’s Principal Naval Architect Sylvain Julien commented: